How Overreliance on EDR is Failing Healthcare Providers

 Ransomware attacks have a profound impact on healthcare organizations, extending well beyond financial losses and the disrupted sleep of staff and shareholders.
 A University of Minnesota School of Public Health study highlighted by The HIPAA Journal reveals that these attacks can lead to higher in-hospital mortality rates for patients admitted during the incidents.

-Additionally, the study found that hospital volumes dropped by 17%-25% during the first week of an attack.
+Additionally, the study found that hospital volumes dropped by 17% to 25% during the first week of an attack.
 Between 2016 and 2021, it is estimated that ransomware attacks resulted in the deaths of 42 to 67 Medicare patients.

 In the IT world, we tend to think of healthcare providers as organizations handling the most sensitive information of millions of people.
 They swim in an ocean of rules and regulations – and their compliance is constantly scrutinized.